-Unless you’ve been living under a rock the past half decade, AirBnb is one of the first companies that comes to mind when you are thinking of staying overnight in just about any location.
-There is currently over 6 million AirBnb listings.
-These accommodations vary wildly from a 14 bedroom mansion with a lazy river to a damn air-mattress in the back of someones car.
+Unless you’ve been living under a rock the past half-decade, AirBnb is one of the first companies that comes to mind when you are thinking of staying overnight in just about any location.
+There are currently over 6 million AirBnb listings.
+These accommodations vary wildly from a 14 bedroom mansion with a lazy river to a damn air-mattress in the back of someone’s car.
 The question is, should you capitalize on this popularity as a landlord?
 Should you seek out properties for AirBnb?
 Or, even easier, do you convert a long term rental property into an AirBnb?

 Convert a Rental Into an AirBnb

 As real estate investors, we’ve debated dipping our toes into the AirBnb waters more than once.
 However, the waters in the pool of long term rentals were the perfect temperature for us.
 This means the temptation never amounted to anything, until now.
 After a few back and forths, we finally decided to diversify and convert one of our long term rentals into an AirBnb.

 There are quite a few considerations that need to be taken into account before you decide to convert your rental into an AirBnb.
 We are diving into some of those considerations today, and hopefully, we can help the decision-making process for you.

 There is a higher carrying cost with short-term rentals.
 The typical costs that a long term rental landlord would have are a mortgage, insurance, taxes, vacancy, and repairs.
 Unfortunately, to convert your long term rental into an AirBnb, you’re going to need to open the wallet a little more.
 What’s that saying?
 “You’ve got to spend money to make money.” or some shit like that.